The inspiration for Hidden Symbology in Art Tour

 That which we read today, perhaps fiction, as in the Da Vinci Code, concerns me but also offers me some hope… unreachable characters are demystified and become human while some of the yet-to-be-resolved mysteries are presented.

 I write this because I recently read “El Maestro del Prado” by Javier Sierra.
 It’s about hidden symbolism in art and works that are found in the Prado Museum, at the fingertips of all Spaniards and visitors.
-Renowned works of Raphael, De Juan de Juanes, Del Bosco or even El Greco himself.
+Renowned works of Raphael, De Juan de Juanes, Hieronymus Bosch or even El Greco himself.

 The belief that artists paint for merely aesthetic purposes is inaccurate and considering this may offer a bit of fun to the boring and monotonous Judeo-Christian art… What did the artist really want to convey in the fourteenth century?
 What ancestral knowledge or practices are hidden within these discrete (or not) works that were sponsored by wealthy families?